WHO, USAID, others offer free tuberculosis screening, treatment to FCT residents - Vanguard News

 By Luminous Jannamike

-ABUJA—As part of activities to commemorate this year’s World Tuberculosis Day, the World Health Organisation, WHO, United States Agency for International Development, USAID, the KNCV Tuberculosis Foundation, and the National Tuberculosis and Leprosy Control, Programme, NTBLCP, Monday collaborated to offer free tuberculosis screening and treatment for residents of the Federal Capital Territory, FCT.
+ABUJA – As part of activities to commemorate this year’s World Tuberculosis Day, the World Health Organisation (WHO), the United States Agency for International Development (USAID), the KNCV Tuberculosis Foundation, and the National Tuberculosis and Leprosy Control Programme (NTBLCP), on Monday, collaborated to offer free tuberculosis screening and treatment for residents of the Federal Capital Territory, FCT.

-The programme, which featured a sensitization programme on early detection and treatment of the ailment, had 1,000 residents benefiting from the outreach.
+The programme, which also featured a community sensitisation programme on early detection and treatment of the ailment, had about 1,000 residents benefiting from the medical outreach.

-In a chat with journalists at the Utako Motor Park, where the outreach took place, National Professional Officer in charge of Tuberculosis at WHO, Dr Ayodele Awe, decried the low-level of awareness, among Nigerians, on the need to go for tuberculosis screening.
+In a chat with journalists at the Utako Motor Park, where the outreach took place, the National Professional Officer in charge of Tuberculosis (TB) at the WHO, Dr Ayodele Awe, decried the low-level of awareness, among Nigerians, on the need to go for tuberculosis screening especially when they suffer prolonged cough.

+He said: “In Nigeria, it is reported that over 400,000 persons are at risk of contracting tuberculosis with an estimated 50,000 deaths but less than 100,000 persons present themselves for TB screening annually.

 Vanguard reports that the WoW truck deployed for the free medical outreach is a state-of the-art mobile diagnostic vehicle for tuberculosis screening which also contains an X-ray machine and a geneXpert machine.
 It was funded by USAID through KNCV’s Challenge TB program.